pagkly/Zed/Investopedia4/Understanding Multilevel Marketing—And How to Avoid Pitfalls.md

 ## Example of a Multilevel Marketing Company

 Herbalife Nutrition Ltd. is a high-profile, multilevel marketing company that manufactures and distributes weight-loss and nutritional products, with more than 500,000 distributors.
-Although the [[FTC has investigated Herbalife]](https://www.ftc.gov/news-events/press-releases/2016/07/herbalife-will-restructure-its-multi-level-marketing-operations), it was activist investor William Ackman, who shed a national spotlight on the company by shorting $1 billion of the company’s stock in 2012.
+Although the [[FTC has investigated Herbalife]](https://www.ftc.gov/news-events/press-releases/2016/07/herbalife-[[Will|will]]-restructure-its-multi-level-marketing-operations), it was activist investor William Ackman, who shed a national spotlight on the company by shorting $1 billion of the company’s [[Stock|stock]] in 2012.
 Ackman accused the company of operating a pyramid scheme and backed his allegations with a bet the company’s stock price would fall under the weight of the scam.

 In 2018, Ackman gave up on his bet.
 As of Oct.
-27, 2019, the company’s stock price traded at $40 a share.
+27, 2019, the company’s [[Stock|stock]] price traded at $40 a share.

 There have been multiple lawsuits against [Herbalife](https://company.herbalife.com/), accusing it of misrepresenting its sales practices.
-This included a settlement it reached with the [[FTC in 2016,]](https://www.ftc.gov/news-events/press-releases/2016/07/herbalife-will-restructure-its-multi-level-marketing-operations) under which it had to restructure its business.
+This included a settlement it reached with the [[FTC in 2016,]](https://www.ftc.gov/news-events/press-releases/2016/07/herbalife-[[Will|will]]-restructure-its-multi-level-marketing-operations) under which it had to restructure its business.
 Herbalife argues that most of its revenue is from product sales, not recruitment, and it offers members many protections, such as a money-back guarantee, so they will not be stuck with products they could not sell.